Roohparvar/irAEsProject/README.md

 ---

 ### Dataset 3: GSE189040
-This dataset includes samples from five distinct groups:
+This dataset includes samples from 5 distinct groups:
 - **CPI Colitis**: Patients treated with CPI who experienced irAE-associated colitis.
 - **CPI Control**: Patients receiving CPI treatment but without colitis.
 - **Healthy Control**: Healthy individuals with no treatment and no colitis.